SHEIN is a global fashion and lifestyle e-retailer committed to making the beauty of fashion accessible to all.

 We are committed to using materials with a lower environmental impact and preferred performance properties that meet high quality and safety standards to protect both people and the planet.

-evoluSHEIN by DESIGN
+evoluSHEIN BY DESIGN

 With evoluSHEIN by Design, we aim to promote responsible materials and manufacturing methods: